teyotobias/At-What-Cost/README.md

     This universal truth is often the invisible weight on our shoulders, reminding us of the constant trade-offs we make every day.

-    Introducing "**At What Cost**?"—a MERN stack application dedicated to reselling high-quality clothing.
+    Introducing "AT WHAT COST?"—a MERN stack application dedicated to reselling high-quality clothing.

     Our platform is inspired by the very essence of understanding the intrinsic value of things.
 We aim to serve not just as a marketplace but as an oasis, a brief respite from the pressing demands and decisions of the world.